 Daily calorie intake = BMR x Activity factor

-I weigh around 80 kilograms, my body fat percentage is approximately 12% which equals an LBM of 70.4.
-At the moment my work is mainly sedentary but I work out 6 times a week which means a high level of physical activity.
-So my activity factor would be 1.8.
+I weigh around 83 kilograms, my body fat percentage is approximately 12% which equals a LBM of 73 kilograms.
+At the moment my work is mainly sedentary but I work out 4 times a week which means a medium level of physical activity.
+So my activity factor would be 1.6.

 No matter which way you chose to estimate your daily calorie intake you should keep track of your performance and adjust accordingly.
 To make your life easier just assume that if

 Calories in > calories burnt = weight gain